brandon1024/swe-senior-design/docs/DeploymentInfrastructure.md

 - `AWS_SECRET_ACCESS_KEY`: secret access key for the AWS user.

 ## AWS IAM and VPC Infrastructure
 AWS IAM (identity and access management) is used to configure users, groups, rules and policies for all AWS users and services under a root account.
-At the moment, only one user exists.
-More users may be added in the future.
 Administrators are NOT to use the root account for managing AWS services, and instead should use a child user with the adequate privileges.
-New users and services should only be given minimum access.
+New users and services should only be given minimum possible access.

+### Users
+- admin
+    - description: full administrative access to all AWS services.
+    - security groups: admin
+- ktb-dev
+    - description: use for development purposes only, with limited access to AWS services.
+    - security groups: dev

+### IAM Roles
+IAM roles are used primarily to control internal access between AWS services.

+- CodeDeployServiceRole
+    - AWS Service: CodeDeploy
+    - Description: Allows CodeDeploy to call AWS services such as Auto Scaling on your behalf.
+    - Customer Managed Policies:
+            - ParameterStorePolicy
+- kick-the-bucket-role
+    - AWS Service: EC2
+    - Description: Allows EC2 instances to call AWS services on your behalf.
+    - Customer Managed Policies:
+        - S3ProdAccessPolicy

+### VPC
 The VPC (virtual private cloud) infrastructure for Kick the Bucket was designed with security as a priority.
 All Kick the Bucket AWS services are managed under the `kick-the-bucket` VPC.

 Two VPC subnets were created for controlling access, `kick-the-bucket-public` and `kick-the-bucket-private`.
 The public subnet is used for services that are public facing, such as the EC2 instance, while the private subnet is used for internal-only services, such as RDS.